In this Gardener's HQ guide, we'll explore cultivating Arabis plants in your garden, indoor spaces, and other settings.

-It is best to sow out Arabis species on the soil surface, following germination they can be thinned out with a spacing of approximately thirteen to thirty centimeters.
+It is best to sow out Arabis species on the soil surface, following germination they can be thinned out with a spacing of approximately thirteen to thirty centimeters (12 inches).

 Rock cress should be sown out in the early spring when a light frost is still possible or in the late autumn.
 They require the vernalisation process to flower.

-When starting Arabis off from seed indoors, the seeds should be given six to eight weeks before planning to plant out in peat pots.
-They should be pricked out in the Early Spring.
+When starting Arabis off from seed indoors, the seeds should be started six to eight weeks before planning to plant out in peat pots.
+They can then be pricked out in the Early Spring.

-Arabis are very easy to look after and the plant should be deadheaded following flowering to prevent self fertilization and to maintain a neat appearance.
+Arabis are very easy to look after.
+The plant should be deadheaded following flowering to prevent self fertilization, and to maintain a neat appearance.

-A member of the Arabis genus (Brassicaceae family); the annual Arabidopsis thaliana, is one of the most used plants in biological research.
+A genus closely related to Arabis is the Arabisdopsis genus, (Brassicaceae family); the annual Arabidopsis thaliana, is one of the most used plants in biological research.
 It is a model species, has five chromosomes, and has been fully sequenced.
 Research into the plant has led to a great increase in the understanding of how a plant functions.